al3ks1s/Silksong.AssetHelper/docs/articles/quickstart.md

 ## Prepare assets you want to load

-Use the @"Silksong.AssetHelper.Managed.AddressableAsset`1.FromSceneAsset"
+Use the @"Silksong.AssetHelper.Managed.AddressableAsset`1.FromSceneAsset(string, string)" and @"Silksong.AssetHelper.Managed.AddressableAsset`1.FromNonSceneAsset(string)"
-and @"Silksong.AssetHelper.Managed.AddressableAsset`1.FromNonSceneAsset"
 functions to create wrappers around any assets you want to access.
 These will have to be assets you have already requested.